 1-3 anglers fishing from a Carolina Skiff Casting or Trolling 4-6 hours $300

 Restoration of the Albemarle Sound/Roanoke River striped bass population has resulted in a world-class fishery enjoyed by thousands of anglers each year.
 Each spring, beginning in March, striped bass in Albemarle Sound begin their spawning migration up the Roanoke River.
 The N.C.
-Wildlife Resources Commission opens a limited striped bass harvest season on the Roanoke River for anglers who enjoy turning their catches into delicious table fare.
+Wildlife Resources Commission opens a limited striped bass harvest season on the Roanoke River and Albemarle Sound for anglers who enjoy turning their catches into delicious table fare.
 Timing of the striped bass harvest season, along with protective size limits, ensure that most of the harvest consists of three- to five-year-old male striped bass.

 Manns Harbor Boat Ramp